Introduction:

 Description

-Provides a text description of the page.
-The ASP.NET parser ignores this attribute and its assigned value.
+a text description of the page.
+The ASP.NET parser ignores this attribute and

 EnableSessionState